One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 The rejection probability $p_{rej}(x,\phi_n)$ is also calculated similarly by replacing $P_{acc}$ with $P_{rej}$.
 To obtain the desired consequence, it suffices to take an advice probability ensemble $\{D_n\}_{n\in\nat}$ defined as $D_n(y) = |\alpha_{y}|^2$ for each string $y\in\Gamma^n$. \end{proof}

-Proposition \ref{random-quantum-advice} indicates that, if a 1qfa has only read-only tape tracks, then the power of quantum advice is reduced to that of randomized advice.
-The proposition therefore leads us to an introduction of a notion of ``rewritable'' advice tracks in the next subsection.
+Proposition \ref{random-quantum-advice} indicates that, if a 1qfa has only read-only tape tracks, then the power of quantum advice is diminished to that of randomized advice.
+The proposition therefore guides us to an inevitable introduction of a notion of ``rewritable'' advice tracks in the next subsection.